ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/diagnostics.md

 # Diagnostics

-If you're experiencing issues with $productName$, log in to your Edge Policy Console and choose from the left menu whether you want to:
+If you're experiencing issues with Emissary, log in to your Edge Policy Console and choose from the left menu whether you want to:

 * Debug issues from the Debugging tab
 * Check the health status of your services from the Mappings tab

 ## Debugging

-If $productName$ is not routing your services as you'd expect, your first step should be $productName$ Diagnostics in the Edge Policy Console.
+If Emissary is not routing your services as you'd expect, your first step should be Emissary Diagnostics in the Edge Policy Console.
 Login to your Edge Policy Console and select the "Debugging" tab from the left menu.

-Some of the most important information (your $productName$ version, how recently $productName$'s configuration was updated, and how recently Envoy last reported status to $productName$) is right at the top.
+Some of the most important information (your Emissary version, how recently Emissary's configuration was updated, and how recently Envoy last reported status to Emissary) is right at the top.
 See [Debugging](../debugging) for more information.

 ## Health status

-$productName$ displays the health of your services on the Dashboard of your Edge Policy Console.
+Emissary displays the health of your services on the Dashboard of your Edge Policy Console.
 Health is computed as successful requests / total requests and expressed as a percentage.
 The "total requests" comes from Envoy `upstream_rq_pending_total` stat.
 "Successful requests" is calculated by substracting `upstream_rq_4xx` and `upstream_rq_5xx` from the total.

 * Red is used when the success rate ranges from 0% - 70%.
 * Yellow is used when the success rate ranges from 70% - 90%.